Pro-Choice Arguments

 Please log in or create a FREE account to access to all fact content!

-One large-scale study of pregnant rape victims found that approximately 70 percent chose to give birth.
-Many sexual assault victims see giving birth as a selfless, loving act that helps bring healing from the horrific experience of the rape itself.
-Women who abort children conceived through rape often report that they didn’t feel that they had any other choice, since everyone around them assumed that they would not want to give birth to a rapist’s baby.
+Large-scale studies of pregnant rape victims found that only 30–50% chose abortion.
+Contrary to popular assumptions, many sexual assault victims see giving birth as a selfless, loving act that helps bring healing from the horrific experience of the rape itself.
+Women who abort children conceived through rape often report that they didn’t feel that they had any other choice, since everyone around them assumed that they would not want to give birth to the baby.

 The idea that the violent act of abortion is beneficial to victims of rape and incest is simply unfounded.
-On the contrary, evidence shows that abortion in such cases compounds the unspeakable pain that victims experience.
+On the contrary, evidence shows that abortion in such cases can compound the unspeakable pain that victims experience.

 Sources: